Muhammad Mansha Ullah Butt: Political career

 He was elected to the Provincial Assembly of the Punjab from Constituency PP-103 (Sialkot) in 1990 Pakistani general election.
 During his tenure as Member of the Punjab Assembly, he served as Parliamentary Secretary of Punjab for Labour.

-He was re-elected to the Provincial Assembly of the Punjab from Constituency PP-103 (Sialkot) as a candidate of Pakistan Muslim League (N) (PML-N) in 1993 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab from Constituency PP-103 (Sialkot) as a candidate of Pakistan Muslim League (N) (PML-N) in the 1993 Pakistani general election.
 He received 34,941 votes and defeated a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the Provincial Assembly of the Punjab from Constituency PP-103 (Sialkot) as a candidate of PML-N in 1997 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab from Constituency PP-103 (Sialkot) as a candidate of PML-N in the 1997 Pakistani general election.
 He received 36,487 votes and defeated a candidate of PPP.
 He served as political secretary to the then Chief Minister of Punjab.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-123 (Sialkot-III) in by-polls held in August 2013.
 In November 2016, he was inducted into the provincial Punjab cabinet of Chief Minister Shehbaz Sharif and was made Provincial Minister of Punjab for Local Government and Community Development.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-37 (Sialkot-III) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-37 (Sialkot-III) in the 2018 Pakistani general election.